libp2p/hydra-booster/docs/deployment.md

 ## Cluster setup

 We have one _cluster_  in `us-central1-c` with a _deployment_ for each Hydra.
-Each deployment has one _pod_ and a `NodePort` service forwards external ports to internal ports on the pod.
+Deployments have a application name `hydra-booster-node-x` and live in the `hydra-booster` namespace.
+Each deployment has _one pod_ and a `NodePort` service forwards external ports to internal ports on the pod.

 We're using a `NodePort` not `LoadBalancer` service to expose sybils externally to avoid associated costs with forwarding many many ports.
 This [blog post](https://medium.com/google-cloud/kubernetes-nodeport-vs-loadbalancer-vs-ingress-when-should-i-use-what-922f010849e0) has some good info and diagrams on the differences between the different types of "services" that Kubernetes has.